 Gafcon GB & Europe: our identity and mission

-We were established as Gafcon UK in 2016 as the successor to ‘Fellowship of Confessing Anglicans’, to continue the work of standing for biblical orthodoxy within the different Anglican jurisdictions and Provinces of Britain and Europe (there is a separate ‘Gafcon Ireland’).
+We were established as Gafcon UK in 2016 as the successor to ‘Fellowship of Confessing Anglicans’, We changed our name in 2020 to reflect our work of standing for biblical orthodoxy within the different Anglican jurisdictions and Provinces of Britain and Europe (there is a separate ‘Gafcon Ireland’).
 We realize that ‘orthodox Anglicans’, those who seek to be faithful to the unchanging word of God coming to us from the Scriptures, the ‘apostolic teaching’ commissioned by Christ himself, need the fellowship of the global body of Christ.
 We cannot maintain a faithful witness in our national Anglican churches only using the wisdom of our own local tradition, but also need partnership with Anglicans following Christ in different cultures around the world, and inspiration from their courage and insights.

 So, we are unashamedly ‘Gafcon’ Anglicans.
 We look back to the groundbreaking conference in Jerusalem in 2008, when senior Anglican leaders and ‘ordinary’ lay communicants from all over the world met to take counsel after the unilateral actions of the North American Episcopal Churches who opposed the clear teachings of Scripture on the ethics of marriage and family, and threatened to “tear the fabric of the Anglican Communion”.
 We recognize that conference’s ‘Jerusalem Declaration’ as a clear statement of Christian belief, around which all orthodox Anglicans can unite.
 We see in Gafcon Global a Holy Spirit led movement for the renewal of the Anglican Communion, and a growing authority, with Gafcon Primates humbly exercising prophetic and pastoral leadership where at times the official structures seem ambivalent or even openly questioning the clear teaching of the bible as handed down in our Anglican liturgies and sacraments.